 While sleep apnea isn't entirely curable, receiving the right treatment can improve your condition to a considerable extent, enabling you to lead a healthy life and carry on with your usual activities.
 Treating sleep apnea can also help improve signs of depression, especially if it has contributed to the initial symptoms.

 While sleep therapy is the most popular type of treatment recommended by healthcare providers for patients with sleep apnea, there are several additional steps you can take to improve your condition faster.
-Certain lifestyle changes combined with regular therapy are all you need to recover your mental and physical health.
-Let's take a look at some of the treatment methods below.
+Certain lifestyle changes combined with regular therapy can support both sleep quality and daytime functioning.

 Improve Lifestyle